 You can use Article Search on the library home page to quickly find some journal articles for your undergraduate assignments.
 However, if you are doing a large scale research project or dissertation, it is recommended that you use one of the library's bibliographic databases.
 Searching databases is a more effective way of finding relevant articles on a topic as they have more sophisticated search options and will search across a wider range of journals than Article Search.

-The key bibliographic databases relevant to Psychology are listed below.
-These are the best databases to start with when you are doing your literature search.
-If you need any help, please contact me at email@example.com
+The key bibliographic database relevant to Psychology is PsycInfo.
+This is the best database to start with when you are doing your literature search.

 Tip: Before you search PsycInfo, have a look at the separate page on Searching PsycInfo.
 PsycInfo is set up slightly differently from the other databases and can cause confusion until you understand how it works.
 It is worth learning how to use it properly because it will improve the accuracy of your search results.

 Some of the other bibliographic databases relevant to Psychology are listed below; these range from large multidisciplinary databases (eg Scopus, Web of Science), to small and specialised databases (eg PTSDpubs).

 If your area of interest overlaps with other subject areas, you can look at the other Subject Guides to find more relevant Databases eg the Education: Key Databases for educational psychology and the Sociology, Social Policy and Social Work: Key Databases for social psychology topics.

 The full range of databases available at QUB can be found in the Databases A-Z list, but note that this list will contain journal and e-book databases as well as bibliographic databases; bibliographic databases are the best way to find articles on a topic as they search across a wide range of journals.